Growth through change

 Master’s in social work, with years of experience supporting people through complex and sensitive situations.

-4 international moves across 3 continents.
-I've lived the transition myself more than once and deeply feel the expat hardships.
+Four international moves across three continents.
+I've lived the transition multiple times myself and deeply understand the expat hardships.

-I’ve changed my career path 4 times to adapt to new realities and my personal wishes.
+I’ve changed my career path four times to adapt to new realities and my personal preferences.